johannes-b/keptn-user-stories/standard_v060/README.md

 ### Desired outcome

 Tim expects that his service is deployed in *dev* and functional tests are executed.
 After the test execution, a quality validation is conducted.
 If the quality validation returns a good result, the new artifact gets deployed in a blue/gree manner into the *hardening* stage where performance tests are executed.
-If the quality validation in hardening returns a good result, the new version gets promoted into *produciton*.
+If the quality validation in hardening returns a good result, the new version gets promoted into *production*.

 ## Event stream